 The SVMi-20E may act as an Auto Attendant system only, a Voice Mail System only, or both.
-The SVMi-20E is equipped with 4 Ports built onto the main PCB assembly.
+The SVMi-20E is equipped with 4 Ports built onto the main PCB assembly and can handle 4 calls simultaneously.
 By adding up to two optional 4 or 8 port voice processing modules the SVMi-20E can grow to a maximum of 20 ports.